Floodwaters rise on Charleston's streets as Hurricane Dorian skirts U.S. coast

 More than 210,000 homes and businesses were without power in South Carolina and Georgia early on Thursday, according to local electric companies.

-On Charleston’s historic South Battery Street, which runs down to the harbor, Brys Stephens tried to keep the water away from his stately home, built in the veranda-wrapped Southern style that lures crowds of tourists to the city all year.
+On Charleston’s historic South Battery Street, which runs down to the harbor, Brys Stephens tried to keep the water away from his stately home, built in the veranda-wrapped Southern style that lures crowds of tourists to the city.

 He and his family pumped water out of the yard and tried to reattach metal flood gates into the perimeter wall.